Study Abroad in France!

 ENT3003 is required for the Entrepreneurship minor

-For the Choose 6 credits of the following options from St. John's University's curriculum:
+Choose from the following options from St. John's University's curriculum:

 - Art and Architecture in France